mjongerius/DeckOfCards/README.md

 My focus for this code challenge was on being thorough when it comes to the requirements rather than being flashy with a lot of graphics.
 Although as mentioned before, using the 4 card symbols via Unicode was important to me as it truly facilitates absorbing all the card details.

+I also do not believe in making software more complicated than it needs to be.
+There can be beauty in simplicity.

 ### What I used for development
 I used Eclipse Java Oxygen as my IDE (Version: Oxygen.2 Release 4.7.2, Build id: 20171218-0600).
 I changed my Preferences -> Workspace -> Text File Encoding setting to save files in UTF-8 in order to be able to display the four card suits symbols properly: ♥ ♠ ♦ ♣